CSharpTeoMan911/Eva/README.md

 <br>

 * The Vosk speech recogniser is listening permanently, if the listening function is activated.
-Once it recognises the word "Listen" or "Hey listen", the **Moonshine🌕 ASR** engine will be started each recognised sentence from that point will be treated as a potential command. **Moonshine🌕** is an on-device highly accurate, lightweight, and fast **Speech-To-Text engine**.
+Once it recognises the word "Listen" or "Hey listen", the **Moonshine🌕 ASR** engine will be started each recognised sentence from that point will be treated as a potential command.
+* **Moonshine🌕** is an on-device highly accurate, lightweight, and fast **Speech-To-Text engine**.
+Its activation is controlled by **Vosk** because it is more light-weight than **Moonshine🌕**, thus the CPU usage increases only when needed.

 <br>
 <br>